 Hold your head up.

 Confidence is an expression of courage, resolve and determination, in the ability to accomplish a goal.
 When we are confident, we thrust aside our shortcomings by focusing on our strengths.
-Confidence can be shaken when we feel intimidated.
+Confidence can be shaken by intimidation.
 Fear can stifle optimism and deter our ambitions.
 People can sometimes make us question our character or abilities.
 Confidence is a positive outlook regardless of what others think.
 Our identity is a foundation on which we build our confidence.
 If we accept and appreciate who we are, we can be unabashed about our beliefs and values.
 As children of God, who belong to Him, our identity is in Christ alone.
-He is our solid foundation and we will never be put to shame.
+He is our solid foundation so that we are not put to shame.

 4 Coming to Him as to a living stone, rejected indeed by men, but chosen by God and Precious, 5 you also, as living stones, are being built up a spiritual house, a holy priesthood, to offer up spiritual sacrifices acceptable to God through Jesus Christ.
 6 Therefore it is also contained in the Scripture: “Behold, I lay in Zion a chief cornerstone, elect, precious, and he who believes in Him will by no means be put to shame.”(1 Peter 2)

 By our obedience and daily sanctification, we cannot be put to shame.
 He honors those who honor Him.
-Spiritual sacrifices are the attributes we offer God to use for His Glory.
-We who are in Christ are being made acceptable to God.
+Spiritual sacrifices are works of our inner being that we offer God to use for His Glory: love, righteousness, truth, justice, faith, obedience, mercy, joy, peace, gentleness, kindness and much more.
+We, who are in Christ, are being made acceptable to God.
 Our confidence is bolstered by God’s approval.
-We are a chosen work of His Hands, to do what is pleasing to Him.
+We are a chosen spiritual house, holy priesthood to do what is pleasing to Him.

 No one is as perfect as The Lord Jesus Christ.
 When we believe and obey, we become as He was to The Father—obedient and submissive to God’s Will.
 As partakers of Christ, we live as He did.
 He is the mentor we imitate.
 When we keep His Ways, we remain firmly grounded in Him.
 As we partake the nature of Christ, our confidence shifts from who we are to Who He is in us.
 Expressing His Character should motivate us to face each day.
 The confidence we have is based on who we have become in Christ.
 We must be eager to live out our faith as partakers of Christ.